hashicorp/vault/website/source/docs/auth/gcp.html.md

 }
 ```

-* Values:
 * `[SERVICE ACCOUNT ID OR EMAIL]`: Either the email or the unique ID of a service account.
 * `[ROLE NAME]`: Name of the role that this token will be used to login against.
 The full expected `aud` string should be "vault/$roleName".
 * `[EXPIRATION]` : A [NumericDate](https://tools.ietf.org/html/rfc7519#section-2) value (seconds from Epoch).
 This value must be before the max JWT expiration allowed for a role (see `max_jwt_exp` parameter for creating a role).
 This defaults to 15 minutes and cannot be more than a hour.

 **Note:** By default, we enforce a shorter `exp` period than the default length
 for a given token (1 hour) in order to make reuse of tokens difficult.
 You can
 customize this value for a given role but it will be capped at an hour.

-To generate this token, we use the IAM API method.
+To generate this token, we use the Google IAM API method.

 **HTTP Request Example**